Research & Findings

 Design

 The first step of the design stage was developing a site map.
 Afterwards, we began visualizing each section.
 Working in a team allowed for a variety of visual solutions to understanding the problem users were facing.
+Each of us had a different vision for how the user could interact with our product.
+From there we refined our mid-fidelity prototypes, worked on visual branding and implemented it into our design.

 Site Map